JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/strings.md

 b = [:a, :b, :c, :d]
 ```

+**Hint:** use the `length` and` eltype` functions.

 ```@raw html
 </p></div>
 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```

 We will show two ways how to solve this exercise.
-The first way is to use the `string` function in combination with the `length` function to get the length of the vector an,d the `eltype` function to get the type of its elements.
+The first way is to use the `string` function in combination with the `length` function to get the length of the vector, and the `eltype` function to get the type of its elements.

 ```jldoctest
 julia> a = [1,2,3];